HewlettPackard/ilo-ansible-collection/roles/create_logical_drives/README.md

       - Password of the server for authentication
     type: str
   raid_details:
+    description:
+      - List of RAID details that need to be configured in the given server.
+    type: list
+    elements: dict
+    suboptions:
+      LogicalDriveName:
         required: true
         description:
-      - List of RAID details that needs to be configured in the given server
+          - Logical drive name that needs to be configured in the given server
+        type: str
+      Raid:
+        required: true
+        description:
+          - Type of RAID
+        type: str
+      DataDrives:
+        required: true
+        description:
+          - Specifies the data drive details like media type, interface type, disk count and size
+        type: dict
+      DataDriveCount:
+        required: true
+        description:
+          - Number of physical drives that is required to create specified RAID
+        type: int
+      DataDriveMediaType:
+        required: true
+        description:
+          - Media type of the disk
+        type: str
+      DataDriveInterfaceType:
+        required: true
+        description:
+          - Interface type of the disk
+        type: str
+      DataDriveMinimumSizeGiB:
+        required: true
+        description:
+          - Minimum size required in the physical drive
-    type: list
+        type: int
   http_schema:
     required: false
     description: